 Anyone who’s ever flipped the channel to a mixed martial arts or UFC fight of any sort knows how dangerous it can be.
 Elbows, knees, hands and legs are flying everywhere.
 Fighters are choked out and knocked out.
 Blood flows enough to confuse viewers into thinking they’re watching The Texas Chainsaw Massacre.

 Alistair Overeem’s lip once burst wide open after taking a forceful punch.
 Anthony Smith in one fight alone suffered a broken nose and lost two teeth (which he oddly handed to the referee in the middle of the fight).
-One female fighter even pooped herself because she was getting her ass handed to her.
+One female fighter even pooped herself because she was getting her butt handed to her.

 For anyone that remembers UFC 180, Leslie Smith’s exploding ear may take the cake for grossest injury.
 It’s not quite Mike Tyson biting a dude’s ear, but it’s enough to make your stomach churn.